Drying Meats and Sausages

 • Air flow - faster air speed, faster removal of moisture

-Understanding drying is crucial when making slow fermented, cold smoked or air dried products as the technology of making these products depends in most part on drying.
+Understanding drying is crucial when making slow-fermented, cold-smoked, or air-dried products, as the technology of making these products depends on drying.

 drying meat

-The sausages are drying from inside out and the moisture removed from the surface is replaced by the moisture coming from the inside of the sausage.
+The sausages are drying from the inside out; the moisture removed from the surface is replaced by the moisture coming from the inside.

 drying meat